Maps: Paris map, map for southeast Paris suburbs

 also, the hill is the longest.)
 Near the crest of the hill,

-T, angle right, pass under the highway, and continue into the large
+Pass under the highway, and continue into the large

 giant traffic circle called the Carrefour de Montgeron, turn left,